lmdisch/mgt-858-sql/README.md

 CHA-ching 🤑🤑, I love seeing our physicians bringing in money to the hospital.
-I'm now curious when these revenues were actually generated.
+I'm now curious to see when these revenues were actually earned.
 Are we earning revenue consistently every week?

 Write a SQL query that shows the revenue earned for each week that a procedure was performed and the cumulative revenue earned up to that point (e.g., your table should show the week [if a procedure was performed], the revenues earned in that week, and the total revenues earned up to that week)